ltejedor/sepiol_storage/README.md

 ## Hackathon Robot

 All the materials used to create and control the physical robot during this hackathon.
+We used the [EEZYbotARM model by theGHIZmo](https://www.instructables.com/EEZYbotARM/).